 The Ambassador Award was established in 2004 to honor a volunteer who has contributed at least 100 hours and at least 1 year, and who represents the medical center with a consistently positive attitude toward all patients, visitors, and staff.

 The Agress Award was established in 2018 to honor and applaud the devotion, stewardship, and care that Trudy Agress gave to BIDMC.
-This award acknowledges a volunteer who exemplifies the criteria that made Trudy, her husband Alfred, and her team in the Volunteer Workshop a legend at BIDMC: punctual weekly attendance; accuracy regarding projects that enhance the care and safety of patients and staff; devotion to the mission of the hospital and its core values of integrity, respect, compassion, excellence, and stewardship; and flexibility and determination regarding tasks and deadlines.
+It acknowledges a volunteer who exemplifies punctual weekly attendance, flexibility and determination, and devotion to the mission of the hospital and its core values.

 The Jack Arvedon Award, established in 2001, is given to a volunteer who has shown the most flexibility, commitment, and positive attitude over the past year.